Skip to content

 3. Otherwise: bundled classpath config only.

-The coherent model is to keep trails/ as the workspace anchor, trails/config/trailblaze.yaml as the project entry point, and trails/config/ as the directory that holds concrete pack, target, toolset, and tool files, plus the reserved provider location.
+The coherent model is to keep trails/ as the workspace anchor, trails/config/trailblaze.yaml as the project entry point, and trails/config/ as the directory that holds concrete trailmap, target, toolset, and tool files, plus the reserved provider location.

 That gives you a clean split: